elgeeko1/audiophilia/README.md

 You will need to customize this for your setup -- this won't work out of the gate.
 Time to put your thinking cap on.

 The code in this repository provisions a Linux computer with a web server that transmits IR signals over a USB transmitter ('blaster).
+I've tested this on x86_64 but presumably this should work on ARM targets such as a Raspberry Pi.

 ## Why this Exists